molo17inc/gluesync-bootstrapper/dbmoto_xml_hierarchy.md

 ## Special Cases

 ### Orphaned Schemas
-Some schemas may exist in the metadata but have no associated replications:
+Some schemas may exist in the metadata but have no associated replications
-- Example: SNDDATOS (8 tables, no replications as source or target)

 ### Multiple Target Mappings
-A source schema may map to multiple target schemas:
+A source schema may map to multiple target schemas
-- Example: ASESP maps to LBDATOS, USDATOS, SCDATOS (multiple warnings)

 ### Missing Mappings
 Schemas without replication mappings fall back to using source schema name as target